-Fluoride Treatments in Palmdale CA | AV Sierra Dental Center
+Fluoride Treatment in Palmdale CA | AV Sierra Dental Center

 Fluoride Treatment

-That’s why at AV Sierra Dental Center, as a part of our commitment to preserving your smile, Palmdale dentist Dr. Oh encourages patients to receive fluoride treatment as part of their routine oral healthcare.
+Therefore, that’s why at AV Sierra Dental Center, as a part of our commitment to preserving your smile, Palmdale dentist Dr. Oh encourages patients to receive fluoride treatment as part of their routine oral healthcare.

 What Is Fluoride?